- What are the conditions of access and use of the infrastructure?

 /home/user: 100Mb available to store your configuration files.

-/work/user: 1To available as working directory. you have read/write access from any cluster node.
-Files are automaticly deleted if they have not been accessed within the last 60 days.
+/work/user: 1To available as working directory.
+You have read/write access from any cluster node.
+Files are automaticly deleted if they have not been accessed within the last 120 days (to know them: find repertoire/ -atime +120).

-/save/user: 200Gb available for data you want to save with 30 retention days.
+/save/user: 250Gb available for data you want to save with 30 retention days.
 You have read only access on this directory from any cluster nodes.

 If you need more space in /work or in /save you are invited to fill the ressources request form.